nadia-yanushevska/platomax-test-task/README.md

         </p>
         <h2 id="terminal">Terminal Run</h2>
         <p>
-            To run demo mode, enter the following command in terminal:
+            To run demo mode, copy repository, open terminal in the root folder and enter the following command:
             <code>node main.js</code>
         </p>
         <p>
             This mode uses default board size of 8x8 cells, and runs 3 round of the game.
-Each round generates of random values for row and column to imitate user cell selection.
+Each round generates random values for row and column to imitate user cell selection.
 Then the selected cell is clicked and the cell(s) is/are deleted.
 At the end of the round, the updated table is displayed.